 Emotional release – It’s alright to cry

 The pain of the loss can be intense, and it is natural for that emotion to find release through crying.
 For various reasons, some people find it difficult to cry.
 Holding in our emotions indefinitely can make the recovery more difficult.

 Almost everyone feels this loneliness, a sense of complete separation from the person who is no longer alive.
 We feel really low in spirits and don’t know what to do or where to go to find relief.
 It is important to realise that this is normal.
 It’s alright to feel low and alone, even if we have plenty of family and friends around to support us.

 Physical symptoms of distress

 The pressures of coping with bereavement may sometimes cause our bodies to react in the form of headaches, backaches, asthma or some other illness, sometimes even reflecting the symptoms of the deceased.

-A visit to the doctor may be wise, but often it is nature's way of telling us to "take it easy for a while" until we can get our whole bodies back into gear again.
+A visit to the doctor may be wise, but often it is nature’s way of telling us to “take it easy for a while”.
+Be gentle with yourself, your heart, mind, and body will restore in their own time.